Water Sample Courier Service Paused for the Winter

 The free well water sample drop-off service will return next year at both locations, starting the first week of April in 2024.
 Throughout the Winter months, residents may continue to drop off their samples at the following locations:

 - Peterborough Public Health, 185 King Street, Peterborough, between 8:30 a.m. and 4:30 p.m.
 Monday through Thursday, and from 8:30 a.m. to 12 noon on Friday

 - Public Health Ontario Laboratory, 99 Hospital Drive, Peterborough, between 8:30 a.m. and 4:30 p.m.
 Monday to Friday

 - Havelock-Belmont-Methuen Township Office, 1 Ottawa Street, Havelock between 8:30 a.m. and 4:30 p.m.
 Monday to Thursday.

 It is important to test well water a number of times throughout the year.
+For a drilled well, it is recommended to test the water twice per year.
+For a dug well, the recommendation is four times per year.
 “Even when the ground is frozen, contamination may be present.
 Sampling water from your well is the best way to ensure that the water is free of pathogens, which can cause illness if consumed.” said Chris Eaton, Public Health Inspector from Peterborough Public Health.
-“We look forward to resuming our courier service with the municipalities in the spring to ensure ease for residents when submitting well water for testing.”
+“We look forward to resuming our courier service with the municipalities in the spring so it’s easier for residents to submit well water for testing.”

 Well water samples are tested for two types of bacterial contamination: total coliforms and E. coli.
 The presence of E. coli indicates the water has been contaminated with fecal material, which can contain disease-causing microbes.
 These organisms can cause severe gastrointestinal illness.
 Anyone can become ill if they consume contaminated water, but the young, elderly, and immuno-compromised are at a higher risk.